rainbowdashlabs/sql-java/README.md

 ### Update

-We could also do the same as above with a update.
+We could also do the same as above with an `UPDATE`.
 In this way we would only update the data if we have an entry for our key.

 ``` java
 public boolean setCoins(Player player, long amount) {